victor-grajski/fabric/README.md

 - Pushing branch after rebase: `git push -f origin branchName` (force push, be carefull)
 - Deleting branch: `git branch -D branchName`

-## Nuclear buttons - think before using
+## Nuclear Buttons - Think Before Using
 - Merging a pull request-> Don't merge untested, unreveiewed code.
 Creates a headache for people working independently
 - Force push (`git push -f branchName`) -> Please dont force push master :D it can/will delete the good, awesome, working code in remote.
 If you have done this, tell teammates to upload a pristine version of master

-## What can you do when you mess up
+## What You Can Do When You Mess Up
 - Tell someone, ask for help.
 Git is hard
 - Delete local repo and clone again